SUBMISSIONS ARE CLOSED.

 The author(s) or, in the case of picture books, either the author or illustrator, must be primarily resident in the UK.

-Self-published books are not eligible; all books must have an ISBN.
+All books must have an ISBN.

 Books must be published in a physical form.